 Update March 17, 2015

-The company have launched their Indiegogo campaign for the Efneo Gearbox.
+The company has launched its Indiegogo campaign for the Efneo Gearbox.

-Read more about Efneo gearbox on their web site.
+Read more about the Efneo gearbox on their website.